Gongendo Sakura Tsutsumi 2019 – See a Tunnel of Cherry Blossoms in Saitama

 I heard about a festival that takes place in February called the Shimokita Tengu Matsuri.
 I really wanted to go, but I found out too late.
 It’s about welcoming spring by throwing beans at the Oni!
 Actually, it takes place before setsubun, which is literally about the division of seasons.
 Setsubun is a long-standing tradition in Japan.

-Shimokitazawa is the perfect place for a festival because you can enjoy the charm of the neighbourhood before or after the festival!
+Shimokitazawa is the perfect place for a festival because you can enjoy the charm of the neighborhood before or after the festival!
 I think Shimokita Tengu Matsuri suits those who not only are interested in the hip vibes of Shimokitazawa itself, but also Japanese culture, traditions, and festivals.

 If you are interested in going to Shimokitazawa too, take the Odakyu or Keio line to Shimokitazawa station!
 It’s about 7 minutes from Shinjuku station and 3 minutes from Shibuya station.